HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 ## Use Git 2.25 or newer

+You must use Git 2.25 or newer to follow this guide.
-If you use an older version of Git you will not have the `git restore` and `git switch` commands that I use in this guide.
+If you don't, you won't be able to use the `git restore` and `git switch` commands that I use in this guide.

 ## Checking the Git version